-The ease of doing business index ranks economies from 1 to 185.
-For each economy the ranking is calculated as the simple average of the percentile rankings on each of the 10 topics included in the index in Doing Business 2013: starting a business, dealing with construction permits, getting electricity, registering property, getting credit, protecting investors, paying taxes, trading across borders, enforcing contracts, and resolving insolvency.
+The ease of doing business index ranks economies from 1 to 189.
+For each economy the ranking is calculated as the simple average of the percentile rankings on each of the 10 topics included in the index in Doing Business 2014: starting a business, dealing with construction permits, getting electricity, property, getting credit, protecting registering investors, paying taxes, trading across borders, enforcing contracts, and resolving insolvency.
 The employing workers indicators are not included in this year's aggregate ease of doing business ranking.
-In addition to this year's ranking, Doing Business presents a comparable ranking for the previous year, adjusted for any changes in methodology as well as additions of economies or topics.